-- 3.7 Applicants must meet the requirements of the Performance Standards.
-Applicants are required to establish an ESMS that meets the requirements in Performance Standard 1.
-The level of detail and complexity of the ESMS should be risk-based, extend across a project's Area of Influence, and be commensurate with the significance of potential impacts or the severity of the risks of the project.
-Key areas of an ESMS are human resources management, environmental management, occupational health and safety management and effective management of community impacts and relations, including mechanisms and frequency for reporting to Project Affected People on project performance.
-An acceptable framework for an ESMS is one that provides for the effective management of the environmental and social risks and impacts associated with a project, including risks related to Labor Rights and Human Rights (See Paragraph 3.15). - 3.8 Applicants are required to undertake Meaningful Consultation with Project Affected People within the defined Area of Influence.
-For all projects Applicants are required to meet the requirements related to Stakeholder engagement, Stakeholder analysis and engagement planning, access to information, consultation, reporting to Stakeholders and the establishment of a grievance mechanism.
-The form and scope of the consultation should be commensurate with the project risks and the nature and scope of the project. - 3.9 The requirement to establish an ESMS extends to Subprojects undertaken by OPIC-supported Financial Intermediaries.
-Financial Intermediaries shall have a mechanism in place to assess the environmental and social impact of their operations and those investments made with (or in the case of investment funds, made through the fund using) the OPIC support and take action to ensure compliance with OPIC policies. - 3.10 Environmental and social impact assessment is the process used to identify potential environmental and social impacts and risks associated with the Project.
-The assessment process also identifies any mitigation, in accordance with a Mitigation Hierarchy, or corrective measures that will enable the Project to meet the applicable requirements in Performance Standards 2 through 8, any applicable host country laws and regulations, and OPIC requirements.
+3.9 Applicants are required to undertake Meaningful Consultation with Project Affected Peoplegroups and communities within the defined Area of Influence. that may be adversely affected by the project.
+For all projects Applicants are required to meet the requirements related to Stakeholderstakeholder engagement, Stakeholderstakeholder analysis and engagement planning, access to information, consultation, reporting to Stakeholderstakeholders and the establishment of a grievance mechanism.
+The form and scope of the consultation should be commensurate with the project risks and the nature and scope of the project. as described in Performance Standard 1.
+3.910 The requirement to establish an ESMS extends to Subprojects undertaken by OPICsupported Financial Intermediaries.
+Financial Intermediaries shall have a mechanism in place to assess the environmental and social impact of their operations and those investments made with (or in the case of investment funds, made through the fund using) the OPIC support and take action to ensure compliance with OPIC policies.

+3.1011 Environmental and social impact assessment is the process used to identify potential environmental and social impacts and risks associated with the Project.
+The assessment process also identifies any mitigation or corrective measures that will enable the Project to meet the applicable requirements in Performance Standards 2 through though 8, any applicable host countrylocal laws and regulations, and OPIC requirements.
 Applicants seeking OPIC support for Category A and B projects, and Special Consideration projects, must conduct some form of environmental and social assessment.
-Depending on the type of project and the nature and magnitude of the risks and impacts, the assessment could involve an Environmental and Social Impact Assessment ("ESIA," See Glossary), a limited or focused environmental and social review, or a straightforward application of environmental siting, pollution standards, design criteria or construction standards.
-The types of issues, risks to be examined, impacts to be assessed and Meaningful Consultation to be undertaken can also vary considerably, depending on the nature of the Project and its size, location, stage of development, severity of risks and impacts, geographical extent of impact and remediability.
-For those projects with heightened social risks (See Paragraph 2.6, Special Consideration), OPIC will review the process by which the Project has incorporated Social Risk Due Diligence (See Glossary) into its assessment and operations.
+Depending on the type of project and the nature and magnitude of the risks and impacts, the assessment could involve involves an Environmental and Social Impact Assessment ("ESIA," "-(See Glossary),), a limited or focused environmental and social review, or a straightforward application of environmental siting, pollution standards, design criteria or construction standards.
+The types of issues, risks to be examined, impacts to be assessed and Meaningful Consultation to be undertaken can also vary considerably, depending on the nature of the Project and its size, location and stage of development.
+For those projects with heightened social risks, OPIC will review the process by which the Project has incorporated Social Risk Due Diligence (See Glossary) into its assessment and operations.
 The following general topics, when applicable, are examined during the environmental and social assessment review: